Cinderella (Lloyd Webber musical): Act 1

 The town of Belleville, France, full of beautiful inhabitants, prepares to be awarded "Most Attractive Town" for the 50th year.
 The Queen's beloved, flawless, firstborn son, Prince Charming, has died in battle against a dragon; his younger brother, Prince Sebastian, is shy and gawky.
 The Queen builds a memorial statue in honor of Charming and the 50th year.
 At the award ceremony, the statue is presented but has been vandalised, causing Belleville to lose the prize and breaking their winning streak ("Buns 'N' Roses").
 The townspeople blame the local misfit, Cinderella, a rebellious, goth, loud-mouthed maid ("It Has to Be Her").
 They gag her and tie her to a tree in the woods ("Bad Cinderella").
 Prince Sebastian, Cinderella’s only childhood friend, arrives to rescue her and teases her for getting tied to a tree again.
 They catch up and discuss Sebastian’s new status as heir to the throne, and Cinderella's hard childhood after her parents' deaths.
 After Cinderella leaves, Sebastian reveals that he secretly loves and misses her ("So Long").

 At home, Cinderella's vain stepsisters, Adele and Marie, quarrel and complain that Cinderella makes their lives difficult; the Stepmother threatens to kick her out of the house if she causes any more trouble ("Unfair").
 Cinderella hopes one day to run away from Belleville, but she stays because she loves Sebastian, though she feels unworthy of him ("Unbreakable").
 Meanwhile, Sebastian goes to the Hunks' Gymnasium for his workout ("Hunks' Song").
 In panic about the town losing the prize, the Queen decides that, to save the town's reputation, she must throw a Royal Ball on Saturday, inviting every girl in the kingdom; there Sebastian must choose a bride.
-She dismisses his objections and compares him unfavourably to Charming ("Man’s Man").
+She dismisses his objections and compares him unfavourably to his vanished brother, Charming ("Man’s Man").